Diabetes, Heart Disease, & Stroke

 Obesity and belly fat

-Being overweight or obese can affect your ability to manage your diabetes and increase your risk for many health problems, including heart disease and high blood pressure.
-If you are overweight, a healthy eating plan with reduced calories often will lower your glucose levels and reduce your need for medications.
+Being overweight or having obesity can make it harder to manage your diabetes and raise your risk for many health problems, including heart disease and high blood pressure.
+If you are overweight, a healthy eating plan with fewer calories and more physical activity often will lower your blood glucose levels and reduce your need for medicines.

 Excess belly fat around your waist, even if you are not overweight, can raise your chances of developing heart disease.